 Bidets are a big hit in other countries, so much so that some countries are mandating them in all new construction projects.
 If you’re unfamiliar with bidets, they’re a hygienic, environmentally-friendly toilet — often paired with a traditional toilet — that cleans the person using pressurized water that is more effective and sanitary than toilet paper.
 With the average American using approximately 50 pounds of toilet paper per year, a bidet will help cut down on toilet paper waste and improve hygiene.

 For the tech-loving individuals out there who want some sophistication with their porcelain throne, there are a vast amount of toilets with a unique mix of technological features.
-There are toilets with self-cleaning systems, heated seats, automatic flushes, warm water, deodorizers and automatic seats and lids.
+There are toilets with self-cleaning systems, heated seats, automatic flushes, warm water, deodorizer, and automatic seats and lids.
 In today’s day and age, there are smart toilets to fit whatever level of convenience or luxury you’re looking for.

 Energy Efficient Toilets

-With toilets being one of the leading appliances when it comes to water consumption, an energy efficient toilet can save you a significant amount of money on your water bill, money which you can then spend elsewhere.
-Energy efficient toilets are a smart and suggested option for any homeowner, especially if your state is ramping up energy efficient requirements.
+With toilets being one of the leading appliances when it comes to water consumption, an energy-efficient toilet can save you a significant amount of money on your water bill, money which you can then spend elsewhere.
+Energy-efficient toilets are a smart and suggested option for any homeowner, especially if your state is ramping up energy-efficient requirements.

 When it comes to toilets, you have plenty of options to take into consideration when remodeling a bathroom in your home, with one available for nearly any need imaginable.
-So when it comes time to shop for toilets, sit back, relax and do your research on what will be best for your unique situation.
+So when it comes time to shop for toilets, sit back, relax, and do your research on what will be best for your unique situation.